lmomoh91/JsonEx./README.md

-# Springboard-Projects-Repository

-# This repository is used to display all my data analytics projects and all associated coding.
+# This Repository is dedicated to small projects that i worked on during my enrollment at springboard.